 Based on Edie Holcomb’s work, A Guide for Using the Data Questions, the data questions are an unemotional way to review data and information to inform decision making.
 They can be applied to any kind of data or information.
 They are currently embedded in the District and School Comprehension School Improvement Plans.

-The Data Questions Video featuring Ms. Houchens and Ms. Salyer explain the purpose of Franklin Simpson's High School Data Day protocol.
+The Data Questions YouTube video featuring Ms. Houchens and Ms. Salyer explain the purpose of Franklin Simpson's High School Data Day protocol.
 The teachers explain how the day has evolved, the positives they gain from the Data Day process, and how this particular process assists in their efforts to implement continuous classroom improvement.
 Total time 3:10.

 These are the steps in an improvement process.
 PDSAs are about making processes better.
 They can be used to begin from scratch to build a process or to improve a process already in place.
 PDSAs are a valuable tool for making improvements and monitoring the level of success.